A Systematic Survey of Semantic Role Labeling in the Era of Pretrained Language Models: Future Directions

-\paragraph{Multimodal SRL.} The development of a unified multimodal framework for seamlessly integrating semantic role analysis across text, image, video, and speech modalities is an essential future direction for SRL research.
+The development of a unified multimodal framework for seamlessly integrating semantic role analysis across text, image, video, and speech modalities is an essential future direction for SRL research.
 The field needs to move beyond traditional text-centric approaches to capture the rich semantic interactions that naturally occur in multimodal communication.
-This evolution requires addressing several interrelated challenges: establishing a unified representation scheme to efficiently model the semantic roles of different modalities; developing cross-modal knowledge transfer mechanisms to reduce the heavy reliance on annotated training data; and enhancing the robustness of multimodal SRL systems for real-world applications where noise and modal mismatches are prevalent.
+This evolution requires addressing several interrelated challenges.
+First, the modality gap between perceptual representations and linguistic role categories calls for cross-modal alignment objectives that explicitly supervise the correspondence between visual or acoustic features and predicate-argument structures, with contrastive learning between modality-specific encoders and a shared role embedding space offering one promising direction.
+Second, annotation scalability remains a bottleneck: active learning strategies and cross-modal transfer from richly annotated text SRL corpora could reduce the annotation burden in visual and speech settings, while semi-automatic pipelines combining object tracking with human verification are particularly relevant for video SRL.
+Third, the field lacks a unified evaluation protocol that can assess role label accuracy, argument localization quality, and cross-modal consistency within a single framework, and developing such a protocol is a prerequisite for meaningful cross-modal progress measurement.
+Establishing a unified representation scheme to efficiently model the semantic roles of different modalities, developing cross-modal knowledge transfer mechanisms to reduce the heavy reliance on annotated training data, and enhancing the robustness of multimodal SRL systems for real-world applications where noise and modal mismatches are prevalent remain the core research agenda.
 In scenarios where meaning is conveyed simultaneously through multiple channels, such as in multimedia content analysis, human-computer interaction, and multimodal event understanding, these advances will help to achieve a more comprehensive semantic understanding.

-\paragraph{LLM-based SRL.} The integration of LLMs into SRL is a promising future direction that includes several key aspects.
-The vast amount of knowledge encoded by pre-trained LLMs has the potential to improve SRL performance through knowledge transfer and semantic understanding, and conversely, SRL can be used as an intermediate task to assess the semantic understanding of LLMs.
-Future research should utilize the inherent linguistic capabilities of LLMs to explore efficient prompt engineering methods for zero-shot and few-shot SRL scenes.
-This bidirectional synergy between SRL and LLMs opens up new avenues for advancing both domains, especially in the case of limited annotation data or domain-specific applications.
-The development of more sophisticated prompting strategies and knowledge extraction mechanisms allows for the development of more robust and generalizable SRL systems, while the structured semantic information of SRL could enhance the ability of LLMs to understand and process complex linguistic relations.